maayarosama/Web_Components/tutorial.md

 ### [Svelte](https://svelte.dev/)

 Svelte is a modern JavaScript framework used to build fast web applications.
-Users use Svelte to either build the entire app woth it or build reusable components that can work as standalone packages for any type of projects.
+Users use Svelte to either build the entire app with it or build reusable components that can work as standalone packages for any type of projects.

-In a svelete projects it usually consists of one or more components.
+In a svelte projects it usually consists of one or more components.
 Each components is a reusable self-contained block with its HTML, CSS and JaveScript/Typescript encapsulated.

 Building a component should consist of three sections( Script section, HTML section, CSS section).